-Griffin continues to provide program and construction management services for Samueli Academy, a public charter high school established by the Orangewood Foundation.
+Griffin continues to provide program and construction management services for the Samueli Academy, a public charter high school established by the Orangewood Foundation.

 See the fly through video rendering of the campus.